- 180cm Max

 A Two Point Bungee Sling for Airsoft Guns that have a Front and Rear Sling Loops, allowing you to create an over-the-shoulder Sling setup.
 You could also connect both clasps to a single point at the rear, but it would be much more ideal to use a One Point Sling in this scenario.
 The Bungee Core helps take strain off the wrists, and will help you feel a little less broken after a hard day's Airsoft.

-Here at Patrol Base we ship all around world, with delivery not only to the UK, but to most of the EU and select Worldwide locations as well.
-We provide a working day by road service via our handpicked courier services, simply buy your Airsoft guns with us and we'll have them delivered directly to your door.
+Here at Patrol Base we ship worldwide, delivering not only to the UK but to most of the EU and select Worldwide locations as well.
+We provide a working day-by-road service via our handpicked courier services, simply buy your Airsoft guns with us and we'll have them delivered directly to your door.

 For more information and to see the country we deliver please check out our Delivery Information Page.

 Below are some rough postage prices for orders.
-Please note these are subject to change, and are only a rough guide.
-For more accurate postage estimate please use the Postage Calculator at the basket.
+Please note these are subject to change and are only a rough guide.
+For a more accurate postage estimate please use the Postage Calculator at the basket.

 UK Next Day

 Highlands / Islands